joao-rafael/joao-rafael/README.md

 ### Hello World 👋

-I'm a senior CS Student with some repositories.
+I'm a masters CS Student with some repositories.

 - 🌱 I’m currently learning Kotlin and React Native
 - 👯 I’m still learning how to colaborate to open-source projects